 The disadvantage of term life insurance is that there is no cash value.
 It's like other insurance policies (like auto) – you pay for coverage and when you stop paying, you have nothing to show for it.
 This also makes them cheaper than the alternatives.

-Permanent insurance is a broader category of insurance that includes whole life insurance.
+Whole life insurance is the biggest option in a category of insurance known as permanent life insurance.

 - Traditional whole life,